BWR

 Breaking the habit:

 Many groups focus on positive change for human well-being and the environment.
 However, the lack of mindfulness impacts all these groups.
 Improving mindfulness can positively affect all these areas, making efforts more efficient and effective.
+I personally encourage mindfully focused solution groups, non-partisan, non-political, and free of bias.

 Studies have shown that mindfulness can enhance mental and physical well-being, improve performance, and foster positive behaviors in various fields.
 Here are some key findings: